 How Do I Know if a Forex Broker Has Competitive Spreads?

-Competitive spreads mean lower costs per trade, which is important for maximizing profits.
+Competitive spreads mean lower costs per trade, which is essential for maximising profits.
 To determine if a broker offers competitive spreads, compare their spread rates on major currency pairs with other brokers.
-Brokers like Pepperstone and IC Markets are known for offering some of the tightest spreads in the industry, starting from 0.0 pips.
+Brokers like Pepperstone and IC Markets are known for providing some of the tightest spreads in the industry, starting from 0.0 pips.

 Can I Trade Forex in South Africa Using Local Payment Methods?